Bam's World Domination

-Bam's World Domination is a half-hour television show on Spike TV that starred Bam Margera, Ryan Dunn and fellow skateboarder Tim O'Connor.
+Bam's World Domination is a half-hour television special on Spike TV that starred Bam Margera, Ryan Dunn and fellow skateboarder Tim O'Connor.
 The special premiered on October 13, 2010, and is a follow-up to the shows Viva La Bam and Bam's Unholy Union.
-According to the show's producer Joe DeVito's Twitter account, it was a one time special and no new episodes will be aired.
+According to the show's producer Joe DeVito's Twitter account, it was a one time special and no new episodes would be aired.

 This first show premiered Wednesday, October 13, 2010, at 11:30 pm, ET/PT and showcased Margera, Dunn and O'Connor doing The Tough Guy Challenge in the Perton, Staffordshire, near Wolverhampton, England.